I am seeking summary-level data for a specific trial or trials - can I request that the Data Partner conduct the analyses?

 I am a Research Assistant on my project- can I complete the data request on behalf of the PI?

-Any team member besides the PI can complete the data request.
+Any team member besides the Principal Investigator can complete the data request.
 However, when an account is created with the YODA Project, the PI’s information must be entered under Account Details.
 Otherwise, the PI will not be listed correctly in the data request.
 Any team member’s email address can be entered under Account Details to ensure all communications are sent to the most appropriate person.

 What criteria will be used to review, and who will make the decision on whether or not my Research Proposal will be approved?

 The YODA Project will evaluate Research Proposals to ensure that the proposal has scientific merit, in that 1) the scientific purpose is clearly described; 2) the data requested will be used to create or materially enhance generalizable scientific and/or medical knowledge to inform science and public health; and 3) the proposed research can be reasonably addressed using the requested data.
-If the YODA Project is unable to verify the scientific merit of the proposal, two independent peer reviews will be solicited by investigators with sufficient clinical expertise in the broader scientific community who are unaffiliated with the Data Holder or the YODA Project.
+If the YODA Project is unable to verify the scientific merit of the proposal, two independent peer reviews will be solicited by investigators with sufficient clinical expertise in the broader scientific community who are unaffiliated with the Data Partner or the YODA Project.
 Upon return of the independent, external reviews, the YODA Project will meet with at least one member of the YODA Project Steering Committee, who will also have independently reviewed all materials, in order to make a final decision to grant or deny data access.
 Refer to the YODA Project Data Release Policies and Procedures (Section 3) for further information.

 I have a question regarding a data request I submitted/plan to submit to the YODA Project- who should I contact?